aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 * Include only information about subjects in the submitted cohort.
 * Include only vital statistics up to March 31, 2018.
 * Include only pharmacy dispensing events occuring between April 1, 2008 and March 31, 2018.
+* Include only pharmacy dispensing events with both a valid DIN registration and ATC code.

 ## Requirments
 The following information is required from the stakeholders: